jexia/jexia-sdk-js/extra_docs/quickstart.md

   - sorting (the records will be sorted by a rule and direction before the action is executed)
   - limiting/offsetting (only a certain number of records, starting from a certain position in the Dataset will be affected)
   - selecting the fields to be retrieved (when the user does not want the entire record to be retrieved, only certain columns)
-  - relations (records from related datasets, as instructed, will also be affected by the request)

 All these features are handled server-side.
 Right now there is no client-side functionality implemented for filtering, sorting, etc.